vega/altair/doc/index.rst

         color='Origin',
     )

+The key idea is that you are declaring links between *data columns* to *encoding channels*, such as the x-axis, y-axis, color, etc. and the rest of the plot details are handled automatically.
+Building on this declarative plotting idea, a surprising number of useful plots and visualizations can be created.
-For more information on how to use Altair for your data, see the documentation below:
+For more details, see the documentation below:

 Documentation
 -------------